Muhammad Enamul Huq

 Brig.
 General (Retd) Mohammad Enamul Huq is a Bangladesh Awami League politician.
-He was State Minister of Power, Energy and Mineral Resources in Second Hasina Cabinet.
+He was State Minister of Power, Energy and Mineral Resources in the Second Hasina Cabinet.

 Early life

 Huq was born on 10 January 1947 to a Bengali Muslim family in the village of Chandpur in Shahbazpur Union, Nawabganj, Malda district, Bengal Presidency.
 He was the eldest among the five sons and three daughters of Mohammad Mozahar Hossain and Ferdaus Mahal.

-He completed his matriculation from Humayun Reza High School in 1962, and passed his Higher Secondary Certificate (Science Division) from Comilla Victoria College in 1964.
+He completed his matriculation from Humayun Reza High School in 1962 and passed his Higher Secondary Certificate (Science Division) from Comilla Victoria College in 1964.
 Huq earned his Bachelor of Science degree in Electrical Engineering from Bangladesh University of Engineering and Technology in 1968.

 Career

 Huq served as a commissioned officer in the Bangladesh Army.
-He retired as a Brigadier General.
-He was elected to Parliament from Chapai Nawabganj-1 as a candidate of Bangladesh Awami League in 2008.
+He retired as a brigadier general.
+He was elected to parliament from Chapai Nawabganj-1 as a candidate of the Bangladesh Awami League in 2008.